5G-MAG/Tech/pages/5g-multicast-broadcast-services/explainer_1.md

 <figure>
   <img src="./images/figure_mbs_2.png" alt="" width="60%">
-  <figcaption style="text-align: center; font-style: italic">A Broadcast Service is available to compatible UEs within the broadcast service area, always using the PTM delivery method.</figcaption>
+  <figcaption style="text-align: left; font-style: italic">A Broadcast Service is available to compatible UEs within the broadcast service area, always using the PTM delivery method.</figcaption>
 </figure>

 ## What kinds of service could be offered with 5G MBS?